Jjeje007/syuppod/README.md

 [![Gentoo Badge](https://www.gentoo.org/assets/img/badges/gentoo-badge.png)](https://www.gentoo.org)

 # Syuppod
-> SYnc Update POrtage Daemon
+> SYnc UPdate POrtage Daemon

 Syuppod is a python3 daemon which automate syncing and pretending update for gentoo portage manager.
 It can also, optionally, manage git kernel update (pull) and